TypeTopology

 (existence of propositional truncations, function extensionality,

-propositional extensionality, univalence, propositional resizing)
+propositional extensionality, univalence, propositional resizing,

-Agda.
+subset of Agda.
 See below for more about the philosophy.

 * There is also a module that links some "unsafe" modules that use